Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 A "I found Manuel deeper in the woods.
 He's hurt in the leg."<br>
 G "Do you have any of the gear on you?
 Or was it all on the horse?"<br>
 A "I'm afraid it was all on the horse.
 I only have the clothes on my back."<br>
 G "...It's okay.
-Let's just go see Manuel."<br>
+Let's just go see Manuel."

 ## Blackberry Retreat

 The half-found gang walks to Manuel, who is laying against a tree with his leg hurt.
-Manuel is fine after they make him a makeshift spint.
+Manuel is fine after they make him a makeshift splint.
 Manuel says he saw Morrison run towards Littlehill Grove.

 G "There you are, Manuel.
 Looking worse for wear."<br>
 M "I've been worse, Gwyneth.
 The sight of friendly faces washes the bad feelings away."<br>